Human-Centered Design [HCD] Definition, Process & Examples

 Your goal at this stage is to understand your customers on a more human level.
 Before you design any problem, you need to frame your design challenge.
 Define the problem you want to solve without being too shallow or too broad.
 This is a very critical step because it helps you define your scope, organize your thoughts and start on the right note.
 Then, create a project plan and build a team to work with.

 Build an interdisciplinary team that combines industry expertise and technical know-how with fresh perspectives and new ideas.
 You might be dazzled at how much an unexpected team member like a graphic designer has to contribute.

 Conduct secondary research before jumping into customer conversations.
 Reading recent innovations, the latest news and existing solutions will help you design better products and services that your customers will embrace.
 Once you have a clearly defined baseline, you will have a better understanding of the kind of people you need to attract to your team.
 With the right team in place, you’re ready to jump into customer conversations/interviews.
 You can conduct both group interviews and interviews with experts.

 Outside interviews, there are other amazing ways you can get in touch with your target market, such as through immersion.
 This generally involves immersing yourself in the lives of your target market/customers and shadowing them in their environment.
 You can also get ideas, information, or feedback from your customers through surveys.

 This stage involves generating ideas based on your findings from the first stage, identifying design opportunities, and testing out potential solutions.
 You need to work with your team members to come up with excellent products and services that customers will embrace.

 Have team members share their thoughts and ideas.
 Do not despise or look down on any team member.
 You might be amazed at the smart ideas you will get from your team members.
-Moreover, brainstorm on all the ideas you got from the conversation/interview with your target audience/customers in the first stage.
+Moreover, brainstorm and generate all the ideas you got from the conversation/interview with your target audience/customers in the first stage.